 What Should You Do If You Supplied Sensitive Information over the Phone to a Suspicious Party?

-If you have already responded to a suspicious caller with your AFEX account information and you believe it to be fraudulent, please contact AFEX immediately by calling your Account Executive.
+If you have already responded to a suspicious caller with your AFEX account information and you believe it to be fraudulent, please contact AFEX immediately by calling your Client Manager.

 - Dumpster Diving occurs when criminals physically go through your trash receptacle in an effort to find information you discarded.